 [X] §17.2 (a) (Credit Rating), shall apply to Centrica plc only and the minimum Credit Rating shall be: BBB- by Standard & Poor’s, a division of the McGraw-Hill Companies, Inc., or any successor thereto (“S&P”) and Baa3 by Moody’s Investors Service or any successor thereto (“Moody’s”);

-[X] §17.2 (b) (Credit Rating of Credit Support Provider that is a Bank) and the minimum Credit Rating shall be A- by Standard & Poor’s, a division of the McGraw-Hill Companies, Inc., or any successor thereto (“S&P”) and A3 by by Moody’s Investors Service or any successor thereto (“Moody’s”);
+[X] §17.2 (b) (Credit Rating of Credit Support Provider that is a Bank) and the minimum Credit Rating shall be two grades below the rating when issuing the bank guarantee but at least investment grade rating, and the Parties agree that the words “or a provider of a Performance Assurance” shall be added after the words “Credit Support Provider” each time that they appear in this clause;

+AOTES: Especially due to the resent downgrades of countries hardly any bank in Western Europe, engaging in commodities is left with an A-/A3 rating, even some banks that provide clearing services for commodities.
+We therefore suggest a realistic approach not referring to a firm A-/A3 rating.

 [ ] §17.2 (c) (Financial Covenants), and